benchmarko/CPCBasic/README.md

 ## Features

-- Run old an new BASIC programs in a browser
+- Run old and new BASIC programs in a browser
 - "Wrap factor" Speed: Frame Fly and other events in real-time, calculations as fast as possible
 - CPC Basic Unchained: Less restrictions, extended by new features, breaking out of the CPC box
 - BASIC compiler and not just interpreter